-Grand rounds is a weekly, one-hour program on Wednesdays at 8 am.
-It consists of presentations by invited guest speakers, named lectureships, chief resident presentations, and monthly quality assurance conferences.
-A broad range of topics ranging from preventive medicine, cutting-edge research, advanced clinical topics, and education are presented in a formal setting attended by all faculty, residents, fellows, medical students, nurses, and administrators in the department of obstetrics and gynecology.
+Grand rounds are a weekly one-hour lecture series that takes place on Wednesday morning at 8 AM.
+The series is comprised of lectures given by invited guest speakers, named lectureships, Chief Resident and Fellow presentations and our renowned Quality Improvement series.
+A broad range of topics are covered ranging from preventative medicine to cutting-edge research, advanced clinical matters and medical education.
+These are presented in a formal setting attended by all faculty, residents, fellows, medical students, nurses and administrators within the Department of Obstetrics and Gynecology.

 Resident Didactic Series